In a previous post, I wrote about the 5 reasons to switch to a health analytics career.

-These days, it’s nearly impossible to read the news without seeing some talk about health reform, about chronic diseases, about some emerging killer virus etc. Behind each of those stories, is a whole lot of policy and data analysis.
+These days, it’s nearly impossible to read the news without seeing some talk about health reform, about chronic diseases, about the opioid pendemic etc. Behind each of those stories, is a whole lot of policy and data analysis.
 You could be the analytic detective behind those stories.
 Everyone has some personal/familial experience with illness or death.
 Trust me, when you know your work saves lives, you cannot wait to get up in the morning to get to work!

 2. Knowledge of the dynamics in health care